 |Wir sehen ihn. - We see him.||Wenn sehen wir? - Who do we see?||ihn - him|

 |Das Kind trinkt einen süßen Saft. - The child drinks a sweet juice.||Was trinkt das Kind? - What does the child drink?||einen süßen Saft - a sweet juice|

 Declension of the accusative case

-The nouns of the accusative case have no change in their endings compared to the nominative case.
+The nouns of the accusative case have a change in their endings compared to the nominative case.
 You can recognize the accusative by their articles and/or the adjectives prefixed, the gender and the number.
 Have also a look into the course of articles and adjectives.

 Weak and mixed masculine nouns take the suffix -n /-en to the singular and plural accusative.
 This is also called the N-declension.

 The substantivized verbs (the present and past participles) and adjectives take the suffix -n /-en to the singular and plural accusative because they behave like adjectives.

 Table of declension of the article and the noun in the accusative case

 In this table you can find several examples for the declension of noun and their articles in the different genders.
 In addition, there are some examples of adjectives that accompany a noun in the accusative case.